Mack, Ohio: 2020 census

+Income and poverty

 According to the U.S. Census American Community Survey, for the period 2016-2020 the estimated median annual income for a household in the CDP was $109,946, and the median income for a family was $112,479.
 About 2.3% of the population were living below the poverty line, including 2.3% of those under age 18 and 3.5% of those age 65 or over.
 About 65.1% of the population were employed, and 37.8% had a bachelor's degree or higher.

 Education

 Oak Hills School District operates public schools.
 Springmyer Elementary School and John F. Dulles Elementary School are in Mack.

 Public Library of Cincinnati and Hamilton County operates the Green Township Branch in Mack.
 The branch, which opened in January 1990, has a central copper dome with two smaller domed structures, which were designed to resemble the barns of horse farms which at one time were prevalent in Green Township.